uucidl/pre.uumu/README.md

 files, make synthesis cases less natural.
 It's easier and less error prone to use float within the 0..1 interval as a generic representation of audio samples.

-Experiments:

-- The input/output struct is plain old data (if you except the platform specific handles) ; which means it should be trivial to record sequence of values to replay back the application eventually.

 - The win32 implementation deals with recursive main loops using Windows coroutine/fiber API.
 On Macos, there are examples of people